ogbigboss/now-testify/README.md

 If it can be proven that the content was shared with or within the state of California, or at least routed through computers located in that area, I'd say we have an interesting case to expand privacy laws in an extremely broad way given the crossing of state lines.

-In the scope of protecting public shareholder interests, I'd prefer this to be a case where it's one last name against a pseudonym; I think we all know that.
+In the scope of protecting public shareholder interests, I'd prefer this to be a case where it's a pseudonym against one last name; I think we all know that.
 I'm not sure if it's possible, and I will not twist anyone's gilded arms into testifying, though that would happen in the best of worlds. ~~Perhaps in this not so best of worlds, muse taxes can instead be considered.~~

 ...